yanxurui/nq/readme.md

 }
 ```
-Note:
-1. the message id here is a string since JSON only allows key names to be strings.
+Note
-2. `created_time` may be ommitted if the message is retrived from cache without querying myql.
+1. `created_time` may be ommitted if the message is retrived from cache without querying myql.